Love Potion #9 and a Half

 "I asked why he didn't warn me.

-"Well yeah, until she disappeared," Gramps responded.
+"Well yeah , until she disappeared ," Gramps responded.
 "It is just easier to make her a nag in my memory, but it still doesn't help…"

 I was tagging along with Helgi and Gramps bringing Angrboda, against her will, to Peggy Clevenger's Pine Tavern.
-I think he was there just for comic relief…Maybe, he was going to spend the afternoon there with Karl.
+I think he was there just for comic relief…Maybe, he was going to spend the afternoon there with Karl, anyway.
 Lately, he has been drinking root beer, which is throwing Karl for a loop.

-"So Gramps, have you seen her again?"
+" So Gramps, have you seen her again?"
 I asked.

 "Who?" he shrugged, which was a better answer than I expected.
 Usually, he would snap back or hang me upside in a tree.
-"Hey Angrboda, did you know I proposed to your grandmother under a full moon?"

-She knew she was being set up, "No."
+She knew she was being set up, " No."

-"I claimed lunacy, but she wouldn't let me back out of it."
+" I claimed lunacy, but she wouldn't let me back out of it."

-We just got off the S-turns off of the Stage Road to Tuckerton and were heading up toward Wheatland.
+We just got off the S-turns south of the Stage Road to Tuckerton and were heading up toward Wheatland.
 I was riding on Gramps' shoulder; I was fine if I didn't get into his hair.

-I guess that is why nobody ever noticed his horns within Peggy's Tavern—then again with her being a cunning-folk, magical people, and beings, flock there.
+I guess that is why nobody ever noticed his horns within Peggy's Tavern—then again with her being a cunning-folk, magical people, and magic beings, flock there.
 Some travel as far as Philly, to get away from the consternation of the ever vigilant Quaker's eyes.
 Look what they did to the Leeds family…

 I have lifted many of horns with Upton Leeds and had some very astute conversations with him.

-"Now tell me everything about,Olaf," Helgi asked.
+"Now tell me everything about, Olaf," Helgi asked.

-"Mom, how would you like me to ask what you and Dad did last night, really now…" Angrboda snapped.
+"Mom , how would you like me to ask what you and Dad did last night, really now…" Angrboda snapped.

 "You should of seen the things we did during the strawberry festival, me and your grandmother—"

-"Gramps," she yelled.
-"That's not any better…"
+"Gramps ," she yelled. " That's not any better…"

 "I'll never know how she got her leg over that branch and bee's hive…"

 "OK Gramps," Helgi chimed in.
-"I don'twant to know either."
+"I don't want to know either. "

-"To this day, I don't know if I got sticky from the honey…"
+" To this day, I don't know if I got sticky from the honey…"

-"Gramps!!!" they both yelled.
+" Gramps !!! " they both yelled.

 We came upon Wheatland.
 They were just bringing out a batch of terracotta pipes for well, the indoor honeypots…Gramps stayed back and joked with Frank who was in charge of the kiln.